ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves

 \subsection{Secure AUPR Computation}

-As in the AUROC computation described in Section \ref{sec:auctie}, $S_0$ and $S_1$ map a PCV in the global sorted list to zero if it equals to the previous PCV and one otherwise by running the Algorithm \ref{alg:ties}.
+As in the AUROC computation described in Section \ref{sec:auctie}, $\party_0$ and $\party_1$ map a PCV in the global sorted list to zero if it equals the previous PCV and one otherwise by running Algorithm \ref{alg:ties}.
 Then, we use Equation \ref{eq:auc_with_tie} to calculate AUPR as shown in Algorithm \ref{alg:prc}.
-In the AUPR calculation, the denominator of each precision value is different.
-Therefore, we need to perform division in each iteration.
-Since the proxy servers can determine the upper bound for numerators and denominators we can use the $\mathsf{DIV}$ operation to perform divisions.
+The most significant difference of AUPR from AUROC with tie computation is that the denominator of each precision value is different in the AUPR calculation.
+Thus, we need to perform computation of precision for each iteration in advance, which requires a vectorized division operation before iterating the list of PCVs mapped to one.